 If you are one of the freelancers or independent contractors with no workplace retirement plan, you’ll probably be worried about your retirement savings at least once.

 Don’t worry!
-You can still build retirement savings without 401(k).
+You can still build retirement savings without a 401(k).

-In this post, you’ll learn about options and strategies for retirements that fit your life stage, personality, and goals.
+In this post, you’ll learn about options and strategies for retirement that fit your life stage, personality, and goals.

 No 401(k)?
 How to Save for Retirement Click To Tweet

 Disclaimer: I’m not a financial expert.
 All content provided is for informational purposes only.
 Please read my full disclaimer here for more info.

 First, understand “investments”

 Freelancers or independent contractors have some retirement plan options such as the IRA, SEP-IRA, SIMPLE IRA, and self-employed 401(k).
 These are all “investments,” not traditional saving accounts.

 If you invest $100 in your IRA account, sometimes the $100 became $90, and sometimes the $100 became $120.
 Original money “$100” is called the principal and the principal is not guaranteed if you invest in these retirement plans.

 Stocks, bonds, and cash come with different levels of risk and potential reward.
 (1)